Welcome Students & Educators!

 World Water Monitoring Challenge™

 World Water Monitoring Challenge™ is an international education and outreach program that builds public awareness and involvement in protecting water resources around the world.
 We challenge you to test the quality of your waterways, share your findings, and protect our most precious resource!

 For more information and to order test kits visit the World Water Monitoring Challenge site.

-The NEWEA Public Education Committee and Massachusetts Water Resources Authority sponsors test kits for Boston area schools and civic groups.
-If interested, please contact the Public Education Committee.
+The NEWEA Youth Education Committee and Massachusetts Water Resources Authority sponsors test kits for Boston area schools and civic groups.
+If interested, please contact the Youth Education Committee.

 Opportunities for College Students